ahmed-debbech/snaykie/README.md

 A very simple snake game was developed as an educational project for C++ Programming language as well as SDL Library. \
 <B> A work in progress by Ahmed Debbech. </B>
 #### Installation
-No install intructions are available yet.
-Comming soon!
+* Compile from source: clone the repo in your dirctory and then a 'make' command will compile & excute from source.\
+Note: You should install [SDLv1.2](https://www.libsdl.org/download-1.2.php) in order to work properly.
 #### Contribution
-* Mainline releases are maintained only by [Ahmed Debbech](https://www.twitter.com/AhmedDebb). \
+* Mainline releases are maintained only by Ahmed Debbech. \
-No documentation is available at the current time as the project still in progress. \
+No documentation is available yet as the project still in progress. \
 #### Credits
 [Ahmed Debbech](https://twitter.com/AhmedDebb) : Developer & Designer\
 Contact at: debbech.ahmed@gmail.com